Hematology

 What you need to work here

-To practice as a Hematologist in New Zealand, you must be registered with the Medical Council of New Zealand and hold a current Annual Practicing Certificate.
+To practise as a Hematologist in New Zealand, you must be registered with the Medical Council of New Zealand and hold a current Annual Practising Certificate.

 International applicants typically hold qualifications comparable to Fellowship of the Royal Australasian College of Physicians in Hematology and meet MCNZ requirements for vocational registration.